Smoked Sausage and Potato Bake

 This dish is hearty enough to stand on its own, but I love it with something simple on the side, like a green salad, green beans, or warm bread.

-On recipesfamily.net, this would pair beautifully with Vegetable Beef Soup, Perfect Baked Potato, or Slow Cooker Potato and Onion Bake.
+They also pair well with: Vegetable Beef Soup, Perfect Baked Potato, or Slow Cooker Potato and Onion Bake.

-For more cozy family meals, readers might also enjoy Ground Beef Casserole, French Dip Biscuits, or Amish Meatball Noodles.
+For more cozy family meals: Ground Beef Casserole, French Dip Biscuits, or Amish Meatball Noodles.

 And if you want a simple dessert afterward, Blueberry Cream Cheese Loaf would be a lovely finish.